-Figure 2.14: A drum scanner
+Figure 2.12 : A flatbed scanner

 At also sees it without the noise of a CCD.
 Drum scanners are good because the image is picked up by a much more sensitive PMT.

 • Any image can be converted from paper into digital format and later enhanced and used in other computer documents.